What is long term matchmaking?

 - Update the booking time frame

-Make sure you update the booking tome frame to the long term matchmaking time frame, otherwise participants won't be able to request meetings.
+Make sure you update the booking time frame to the long term matchmaking time frame, otherwise participants won't be able to request meetings.

 - Let the participants know about it